CUA50720 Diploma of Graphic Design

 • Use graphic design industry software.

 Skills and knowledge may have been acquired through personal or work experience or formal study.
+You can enrol in our online introductory Graphic Design short course to build essential skills for your Diploma of Graphic Design.

 This course is not available to International students.